Martian Hop

 "Martian Hop" is a song written by The Ran-Dells, and released in 1963.
-It has been described as a one-hit wonder novelty song and reached #27 on the black singles chart and #16 on the Billboard Hot 100.
+It has been described as a one-hit wonder novelty song and reached #27 on the black singles chart, #16 on the Billboard Hot 100, and number 2 in Canada.
 The song was later covered by artists as diverse as Rocky Sharpe and the Replays, Joanie Bartels and soul group The Newcomers.
 Versions in French included comedian Henri Salvador and the group Les Champions.

 Creation

 The song is the product of the three band members joking around in John Spirt's living room at his residence in Wildwood, New Jersey.
 It tells of Martians throwing a dance party for "all the human race," and "theorized Martians were probably great dancers."
 It is one of many songs recorded during the 1950s and 1960s that capitalized on space exploration and the possibility of threatening aliens.
 While Steve Rappaport worked on the song in the studio, Gerry Goffin heard it and recommended to Don Kirshner it be picked up and released on the new label, Chairman.
 The master tape cost over $300 and "Martian Hop" became the third single Chairman released.